Rust Smart Pointers Explained

 - Tracks how many references exist and deallocates memory when the last reference is dropped.

-- Not thread-safe (use
+- Not thread-safe (use Arc for multi-threading).

-How to Use Rc<T>
+How to Use Rc

 use std::rc::Rc;